Beneficial Ownership Act 2017

 A copy of the Act and regulations are available free of charge from the Isle of Man legislation web site.

 A list of corporate service providers is available on the website of the Isle of Man Financial Services Authority.

-Submission of documents may also be effected by post or after office hours by way of the letterbox situated to the left of the main staff entrance in Hill Street.
+Submission of documents may also be effected by post or after office hours by way of the letterbox situated in the main door or the Registries Building on Deemsters Walk, Bucks Road, Douglas.
 Presenters requiring acknowledgement of receipt of a document should provide a stamped self-addressed envelope.

 The Companies Registry will remain closed on the first Wednesday of each month until 11am for staff training.
 Documents can still be left in the letterbox.

 For the purpose of determining the date of submission of a document, documents submitted after 4.30pm on any working day (Day 1) but before 9am on the following working day (Day 2), will be treated as having been submitted on Day 1.
 For the avoidance of doubt, documents submitted before 9am on the day immediately following a weekend or Bank Holiday will be treated as having been submitted on the last working day prior to the weekend or Bank Holiday.

 It is the responsibility of those presenting documents to ensure that documents arrive in the Companies Registry within the filing periods prescribed.

 We are aware that post can on occasion be delayed.
 However presenters should be aware of that and post documents in plenty of time.
 The Companies Registry cannot operate a system which allows for such delays as to do so would simply amount to an extension to the filing periods set down by law.

 Please note: The Department does not currently accept statutory documents by fax or e-mail.